-The next building skills workshop will be held in the fall of 2018
+The next building skills workshop will be held in 2019 - Stay Tuned!

-Professional earth builders David Reed and Kelley Adair will lead a week of introducing beginners inspired to take local, natural materials: in this case - sticky dirt and sand - to make a plaster while working together in a communal project of finishing the outer walls of an existing strawbale cottage.
+Our natural building classes guide beginners in taking local, natural materials: in this case - sticky dirt and sand - to make a plaster while working together in a communal project of finishing the outer walls of an existing strawbale cottage.

 “Hands-on and How-to by doing it” best describes the way we will spend our time together discovering earthen building styles, techniques, ethics and philosophical beliefs.

 We will concentrate not only on learning how to forage for materials, evaluate them, mix them and use them for plastering walls, but also in making and using a cob infill mixture to chink between the logs on an uber-authentic hand-carved log cabin.
-We will also experiment with a cob wall construction on our gazebo.
+We will also experiment with cob construction on other sites on campus.
 This workshop shares information and skills on how to build simply from local sustainable materials.

 We at Turtle Island have always valued and fought for the freedom to empower people with abilities and understanding to build by “earth-first” techniques.
 We even generated the NC House Bill 774.
 This bill was unanimously voted on and signed into law in 2013 – verifying that we can use the human right to build and experiment with alternative techniques and materials.

-David Reed and Kelley Adair of Colibri Natural Builders have partnered with Turtle Island for the annual “Families Learning Together” outdoor expo to demonstrate plastering the outer walls of our strawbale house – and then over the following week led an earthen-building workshop.
+Our Natural Building instructors have partnered with Turtle Island for the annual “Families Learning Together” outdoor expo to demonstrate plastering the outer walls of our strawbale house – and then will lead an earthen-building workshop.